Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 One-shot operations follow a standard pattern when using an existing key:

-* They call some `psa_get_and_lock_key_slot_X` function, which finds the key and registers the thread as a reader.
+* They call one of the `psa_get_and_lock_key_slot_X` functions, which then finds the key and registers the thread as a reader.
 * They operate on the key slot, usually copying the key into a separate buffer to be used by the operation.
-This step is not done under the mutex.
+This step is not performed under the key slot mutex.
 * Once finished, they call `psa_unregister_read_under_mutex`.

-Multi-part and restartable operations each have a "setup" function where the key is inputted.
-This function follows the above pattern.
-The key is copied into the `operation` object, and the thread unregisters.
-They do not access the key slots again.
-The copy of the key will not be destroyed during a call to `psa_destroy_key`, the thread running the operation is responsible for deleting this copy in the clean-up.
+Multi-part and restartable operations each have a "setup" function where the key is passed in, these functions follow the above pattern.
+The key is copied into the `operation` object, and the thread unregisters from reading the key (the operations do not access the key slots again).
+The copy of the key will not be destroyed during a call to `psa_destroy_key`, the thread running the operation is responsible for deleting its copy in the clean-up.
 This may need to change to enforce the long term key requirements ([Long term key destruction requirements](#long-term-key-destruction-requirements)).

 ##### Key destruction implementation

 The locking strategy here is explained in `library/psa_crypto.c`.
 The destroying thread (the thread calling `psa_destroy_key`) does not always wipe the key slot.
 The destroying thread registers to read the key, sets the slot's state to `PSA_SLOT_PENDING_DELETION`, wipes the slot from memory if the key is persistent, and then unregisters from reading the slot.

-`psa_unregister_read` internally calls `psa_wipe_key_slot` iff the slot's state is `PSA_SLOT_PENDING_DELETION` and the slot's registered reader counter is equal to 1.
-This implements a "last one out closes the door" approach, where the final thread to unregister from reading a destroyed key will automatically wipe the contents of the slot; this ensure that there is no corruption.
+`psa_unregister_read` internally calls `psa_wipe_key_slot` if and only if the slot's state is `PSA_SLOT_PENDING_DELETION` and the slot's registered reader counter is equal to 1.
+This implements a "last one out closes the door" approach.
+The final thread to unregister from reading a destroyed key will automatically wipe the contents of the slot; no readers remain to reference the slot post deletion, so there cannot be corruption.

-### Linearisability of the system
+### linearizability of the system

-To satisfy the requirements in [Correctness out of the box](#correctness-out-of-the-box), we require our functions to be "linearisable" (under certain constraints).
+To satisfy the requirements in [Correctness out of the box](#correctness-out-of-the-box), we require our functions to be "linearizable" (under certain constraints).
 This means that any (constraint satisfying) set of concurrent calls are performed as if they were executed in some sequential order.

 The standard way of reasoning that this is the case is to identify a "linearization point" for each call, this is a single execution step where the function takes effect (this is usually a step in which the effects of the call become visible to other threads).
 If every call has a linearization point, the set of calls is equivalent to sequentially performing the calls in order of when their linearization point occurred.

-We only require linearisability to hold in the case where a resource-management error is not returned.
+We only require linearizability to hold in the case where a resource-management error is not returned.
 In a set of concurrent calls, it is permitted for a call c to fail with a `PSA_ERROR_INSUFFICIENT_MEMORY` return code even if there does not exist a sequential ordering of the calls in which c returns this error.
 Even if such an error occurs, all calls are still required to be functionally correct.

-To help justify that our system is linearisable, here are the linearization points/planned linearization points of each PSA call :
+To help justify that our system is linearizable, here are the linearization points/planned linearization points of each PSA call :

 * Key creation functions (including `psa_copy_key`) - The linearization point for a successful call is the mutex unlock within `psa_finish_key_creation`; it is at this point that the key becomes visible to other threads.
 The linearization point for a failed call is the closest mutex unlock after the failure is first identified.
 * `psa_destroy_key` - The linearization point for a successful destruction is the mutex unlock, the slot is now in the state `PSA_SLOT_PENDING_DELETION` meaning that the key has been destroyed.
 For failures, the linearization point is the same.
 * `psa_purge_key`, `psa_close_key` - The linearization point is the mutex unlock after wiping the slot for a success, or unregistering for a failure.
-* One shot operations - The linearization point is the final unlock of the mutex within `psa_get_and_lock_key_slot`, as that is the point in which it is decided whether the key exists.
+* One shot operations - The linearization point is the final unlock of the mutex within `psa_get_and_lock_key_slot`, as that is the point in which it is decided whether or not the key exists.
 * Multi-part operations - The linearization point of the key input function is the final unlock of the mutex within `psa_get_and_lock_key_slot`.
 All other steps have no non resource-related side effects (except for key derivation, covered in the key creation functions).

-Please note that one shot operations and multi-part operations are not yet considered thread-safe, as we do not test whether they rely on unprotected global resources.
+Please note that one shot operations and multi-part operations are not yet considered thread-safe, as we have not yet tested whether they rely on unprotected global resources.
+The key slot access in these operations is thread-safe.

 ## Testing and analysis